-State government members will represent their respective state interests, mandates, and goals in the work of the RPB at the regional and sub-regional levels.
-State members are typically elected officials, or the elected official's designated employee authorized to act on his or her behalf on RPB and marine planning-related matters.
+State government members will represent their respective states' interests, mandates, and goals in the work of the RPB at the regional and sub-regional levels.
+State members are typically elected executive branch officials or their designated employee authorized to act on his or her behalf on RPB and marine planning-related matters.
 Each State government may designate up to two members to serve as official representatives on the RPB from his or her respective state.